Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Background and Motivation

 At the other extreme, we have a range of tools (e.g., Caldera, Metasploit, Snort, Elasticsearch~\cite{snort, metasploit, caldera, elasticsearch}) that can realistically emulate real attacks and defenses.
 Let us consider implementing Example 2 with these low-level tools.
 We can implement the attacker with Caldera~\cite{caldera}, a widely used tool in deception evaluations, such as CybORG~\cite{cyborg}, Mirage~\cite{mirage}, and CyGil~\cite{cygil}.
 We can implement defenders by combining SIEM tools like Elasticsearch~\cite{elasticsecurity} with custom Python scripts.
 To deploy the environment (i.e., the network, hosts, and critical assets) we can use an OpenStack-like virtual network~\cite{openstack}.

 Specifically, we consider a stateful defender (Example 2) that 1) deploys decoy hosts and credentials to the network, 2) detects hosts interacting with the decoy hosts and using the decoy credentials, and 3) restores any hosts that interact with decoy resources.
-Similarly, we create an attacker that mimics the real-world Equifax attacker~\cite{equifax_report} by: 1) gains initial access to the network by infecting vulnerable web servers, 2) searches and uses credentials to infect database hosts, and 3) exfiltrates data from each database host. \figRef{fig:defender_before_snippet} shows code snippets of the defender implementation.
+Similarly, we create an attacker that mimics the real-world Equifax attacker~\cite{equifax_report} by: 1) gaining initial access to the network by infecting vulnerable web servers, 2) searching and using credentials to infect database hosts, and 3) exfiltrating data from each database host. \figRef{fig:defender_before_snippet} shows code snippets of the defender implementation.

-Next, we highlight three key issues with such implementations. \footnote{Our goal is to illustrate problems broadly with available tooling, not at these specific tools.
+Next, we highlight three issues with such implementations.\footnote{ Our goal is to illustrate problems broadly with available tooling, not at these specific tools.
 For instance, the problems we highlight with Caldera also exist in other attacker emulation tools~\cite{metasploit, holm2022lore, enoch2020harmer} and the pain points of Elasticsearch with Python are similar to other defense tools~\cite{snort, ibmSecurityQRadar, splunkSOAR}.) }

 \begin{packeditemize}